 Palacio Real de la Almudaina and the gardens of s’Hort des Rei

-Next to the cathedral is the well-preserved Royal Palace of the Almudaina, a symbol of civil power where the Arabs first settled and, after the Reconquest, the courts of the kingdoms of Mallorca, Aragon and Spain.
+Next to the cathedral is another of the essential buildings to see in Palma de Mallorca: the well-preserved Royal Palace of La Almudaina (Palau Reial de La Almudaina, in Catalan), a symbol of civil power where the Arabs first settled and, after the Reconquest, the courts of the kingdoms of Mallorca, Aragon and Spain.
 The fascinating thing about its architecture is precisely that it reflects the influence of all cultures.
 Today it is a Gothic palace that preserves the structure of a Muslim fortress.

 It is characterised by its rectangular ground plan, its walls, the tower that crowns it and its privileged location facing the sea.
 Its structure is divided between the King’s Palace and the Queen’s Palace and inside it is worth visiting the Chapel of Santa Ana, an authentic Gothic jewel.